-The New Board members are akin to Independent Directors and not Independent Directors.
-Further, the requirement of appointing Independent Directors has been dispensed by NCLT Order dated April 26, 2019 for IL&FS and the Group Companies including NTBCL.
+The requirement of appointing Independent Directors has been dispensed by NCLT Order dated April 26, 2019 for IL&FS and its Group Companies including NTBCL.

 Board Meetings

 The Board meets at regular intervals to discuss and decide on business strategies/policies and review the financial performance of the Company and its subsidiary, apart from other statutory matters as required to be deliberated and approved by the Board.
 The Board Meetings are scheduled as per the provisions of the Listing Regulations.
 In case of business exigencies, the Board's approval is taken through circular resolutions as permitted by law.